lilactown/bug-shadow-macro-repl/README.md

 # Overview

-This repo demonstrates a bug I found in shadow-cljs where macros are not loaded from preloads whose namespace has only a single part, e.g. `macro-repl-bug`.
+This repo demonstrates a bug I found in ClojureScript where macros are not loaded from preloads whose namespace has only a single part, e.g.
+`macro-repl-bug`.

 ## Setup